corrode/corrode.github.io/content/blog/immutability/index.md

 values might seem notable, yet in many scenarios, the benefits of immutability outweigh the performance cost.

-## Immutability Helps with Parallelism
+## Immutability Makes Parallelism Easy

 Besides!
 Another nice property of the immutable version is that it is trivial to parallelize with [`rayon`](https://github.com/rayon-rs/rayon).